jpegzilla/bdo-alchemy-profits/readme.md

 -   [x] account for market tax
 -   [x] warn about low daily volume for ingredients and consumables
 -   [ ] add a `--silent` or `--minimal` option to just show bare output
+-   [ ] **critical:** figure out how to get recipe information without scraping bdocodex. this would speed up the script by a huge amount.